Butterflying the Turkey allows it to lay flat on the grill and cook evenly for a tender turkey on the outside and crispy herbed butter skin.

 Fresh or Thawed Turkey- Remove from the packaging and pat it dry with paper towels.

-How to SpatchCock a Turkey
+How to Spatchcock a Turkey

 Use either sharp kitchen shears or a sharp knife.
 My shears are not sharp enough, so I went with a knife.

-Place the whole turkey breast side down and the backbone facing up.
+Place the turkey breast side down and the backbone facing up.
 The wings tips should be pointing down like the picture above.

 Go in with a knife or kitchen shears and cut along each side of the back bone to remove it.
 You can watch the YouTube Video at the end of this post.